Author: Waite, Gary K.

 With this book, Professor Gary Waite has written one of the clearest overviews of witchcraft and heresy in Europe during the 15th through 17th centuries.

-The book is broken into six main chapters ranging from concepts of the devil, magic and heresy in the Later Middle Ages to how the Reformation transformed Europe and challenged orthodox beliefs to how these new conflicts arising among Catholics and Protestants promoted intolerant views of the other, which ultimately led to the witchcraze.
+The book is broken into six main chapters ranging from concepts of the devil, magic and heresy in the Later Middle Ages to how the Reformation transformed Europe and challenged orthodox beliefs to how these new conflicts arising among Catholics and Protestants promoted intolerant views of the other, which ultimately led to the witch craze.

 Waite begins with an overview of religious beliefs during the late Middle Ages.
 The Medieval cosmos was comprised of the sun, moon, and planets that circled the earth, while the stars were fixed.
 The primary elements at the time were earth, air, water, fire, and ether – the substance through which heavenly bodies traveled.
 These elements gave all things the moral properties of being hot, cold, moist, and dry – ranked in order of their virtue with hot being superior to cold.
-There was a hierarchical nature to how the universe was ordered with God and his spirits sitting at the top while base matter was at the bottom.
+There was a hierarchical nature to how the universe was ordered with God and his spirits sitting at the top while the base matter was at the bottom.
 Humans, who were both spiritual and material because they had both a soul and a body, sat somewhere in between.

 By the 15th century, there was a growing interest among the learned in alchemy and secret lore such as the Corpus Hermetica (discovered to be a forgery in 1614), the Christian adaptation of the Jewish Cabala, and texts explaining how to use prayers and rituals to summon and command spirits.
 Popular magic focused primarily on the moon and looked for more common results such as preserving fertility, restoring health, and manipulating human interactions and affairs.

-Waite does a great job of explaining the social dynamic leading up to the Reformation.
+Waite does a great job of explaining the social dynamics leading up to the Reformation.
 Early on, he describes the growing skepticism surrounding the Church’s sacrament of transubstantiation – where Christ is present in the Eucharist – and how the Church countered such criticisms by emphasizing how the host performed miracles.
 At the same time, it pronounced anyone – such as the Cathars and Waldensians – who interpreted scriptures differently from the Church as heretical.
-To clarify Church beliefs, Pope Innocent III called the fourth Lateran Council in 1215 to clarify orthodox beliefs and impose stricter rules on parishioners.
+To clarify Church beliefs, Pope Innocent III called the Fourth Lateran Council in 1215 to clarify orthodox beliefs and impose stricter rules on parishioners.

 There was also a movement to demonize Jews, who (it was believed) were responsible for Christ’s death.
 Similar to the writings on witchcraft several centuries later, Jews were depicted as wicked people working with the devil to lead Christians astray.
 In fact, the Jews were so hated they were thrown out of Spain in 1492.